three ways to run SQL locally

 This article is a small group of solutions on how one could interface with SQL locally and without much hassle.
 I’ve found them to be quite useful, and enjoy exploring data this way.

-Solution 1: Simon Willinson’s solution in Bash
+Solution 1: Simon Willison’s solution in Bash

 This is probably the easiest of the solutions to work with, since all it requires is sqlite3 to be installed for this to work.
+This solution comes from Simon Willison’s excellent blog, in particular, this post.

 sqlite3 :memory: -cmd '.mode csv' -cmd '.import taxi.csv taxi' -cmd '.mode column' \